-The use of IMOs may be an option for many farmers, especially smaller farmers who cannot afford as many resources or those who want to be more sustainable by keeping their farm inputs and outputs as low as possible.
+The use of IMOs may be an option for many farmers, especially smaller farmers who cannot afford as many resources or those who want to be more sustainable.
 The cultivation process is relatively inexpensive and easy, so it is a feasible process for many.
 Many farmers throughout the world already use this practice and it is becoming increasingly popular in the United States.
-For this reason, further studies should be conducted on this process to assess if it has any beneficial effects to either soil properties, microbial populations, or plant yields.
+For this reason, further studies should be conducted on this process.

 Since 2017 undergraduate students in Dr. Kristina Wagstrom’s Chemical Engineering lab have used SVSF as a living laboratory for their air quality monitoring projects.
 Several undergraduate students have been involved with the project over the last three years.
 This research is still ongoing at SVSF.